samirbanjanovic/Wayless/README.md

 `FieldSkip`: removes property in destination type from mapping rules.
 Calling this method will override any rules you created using `FieldMap` and `FieldSet`.

+`FieldRestore`: restores a previously skipped field to be mapped again

     var TestSource = new SourceObject()
     {
         Id = 1,